 Health Benefits Risk Management at the Intersection of Monopoly and Intensive Regulation

 The dialysis sector is an intensified microcosm of the American health care system, and that’s bad for self-insured plans in particular.
 On the one hand, the dialysis marketplace is particularly dysfunctional, dominated by two giant multinationals with both incentives and the market power to drive up self-insured plan charges, and a willingness to litigate to maintain their rates.
 On the other, health benefits for dialysis are subject to intense federal regulations, some peculiar to dialysis, which severely limit plan’s options for managing dialysis costs, leading to the need for proven dialysis claims repricing methodologies.

-Understanding dialysis claims risks calls for some background on dialysis itself.
+Understanding the risks of repricing dialysis claims requires some background on dialysis itself.
 Dialysis is a process which filters a patient’s blood, when the patient’s kidneys have failed and can no longer perform that function.
 By far the most common reason for kidney failure is end-stage renal disease (“ESRD”) as the culmination of years of progressive chronic kidney disease (“CKD”).
 Diabetes and hypertension are by far the most common reasons for CKD, and with treatment CKD can be slowed or stopped before the patient reaches ESRD.

 Dialysis technology was developed in the 1940s and began to enter mainstream treatment by the early 1970s.
 At first dialysis was principally delivered in hospitals, but free-standing dialysis centers soon became the predominant treatment facility.
 Home dialysis is an option for some patients.